-The Case Western Reserve University physician assistant program is committed to accepting a diverse group of qualified individuals from a variety of backgrounds and experiences.
-The program selects students who reflect varied social, economic, ethnic, educational and health care experience backgrounds.
+Case Western Reserve University's Physician Assistant Program is committed to accepting a diverse group of qualified individuals from a variety of backgrounds and experiences.
+The program uses a holistic process to select students who reflect varied social, economic, ethnic, educational and health care experience backgrounds.
 We seek students who possess intellectual capacity, personal maturity, leadership, communication and interpersonal skills.

-The Case Western Reserve University physician assistant program accepts applications from U.S. citizens and permanent residents and those educated outside the U.S. and Canada as long as applicants can submit the following documentation:
+Case Western Reserve University's Physician Assistant Program accepts applications from U.S. citizens and permanent residents and those educated outside the U.S. and Canada as long as applicants can submit the following documentation:

 - A baccalaureate degree from a regionally accredited institution in the United States or Canada prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.

 - If educated outside of the U.S. or Canada, a transcript evaluation service documenting the applicant’s baccalaureate degree is required.
 The academic record must show credits and grades equivalent to those given by U.S. institutions of higher learning.